MEDICALLY REVIEWED BY: Kelli Whitmire

-Cocaine is a destructive and dangerous drug.
-It destroys lives and tears families apart.
-Cocaine abuse can quickly lead to a spiral of addiction, crime and damage to the body and mind.
+Cocaine is a destructive and dangerous drug that destroys lives and tears families apart.
+Cocaine abuse can quickly lead to a downward spiral of addiction, crime and damage to the body and mind.
+Ultimately those who are lucky will receive help with cocaine rehab.
 It is important to understand the physical impact of cocaine use as well as the warning signs of cocaine addiction.
 It is also important to understand how difficult it can be for a cocaine user to seek treatment and what form that treatment will take once they do decide to ask for help.

 Cocaine use is serious, but with treatment and a good support system, individuals can beat their cocaine addiction.
 Cocaine is known by many different names in the drug community, including coke, blow and snow.
 No matter what you call it, cocaine is one of the most addictive drugs in circulation today.
-Cocaine is classified by the DEA as a Class II Controlled Substance, meaning it is deemed to have a high potential for abuse and physical dependence.
+It is classified by the DEA as a Class II Controlled Substance, meaning it is deemed to have a high potential for abuse and physical dependence.
 Cocaine has no legal use in the US, so typically those who abuse cocaine are required to break the law to obtain it as well.
 In addition, studies have shown that individuals who use cocaine are often poly-drug users, meaning that they often use more than one substance.
 The use of cocaine comes with significant risks and can cause both physical and psychological damage to the user.

 Cocaine is a stimulant that acts on the dopamine neurotransmitter system in the brain.
 Dopamine is the chemical in your brain that controls feelings of pleasure.
 Cocaine can be smoked, snorted, or injected into the body.
 The use of cocaine triggers a release of dopamine, which causes the user to experience a “high.”
 This high can make a shy person more social and allows the user to forget their troubles while they enter an artificially happy frame of mind.
 When a person uses cocaine, the release of dopamine results in the feeling of pleasure and a lowering of inhibitions.
 In some cases, users may also experience anger, agitation, heightened senses (to the point of unpleasant sensitivity), paranoia, and a decrease in appetite.

-Of course, once the high wears off, the user is transported back to their “normal” mental state.
+Once the high wears off the user is transported back to their “normal” mental state.
 In many cases, users of cocaine are attempting to escape reality.
 The short half-life of cocaine means that users only experience the high for a short time before being plunged back into their reality.
 That rapid change in mental state from euphoria to reality is jarring and leaves the user craving that euphoric feeling.
 Even if the user’s current reality isn’t unpleasant, it can rarely compete with the artificially positive, almost manic, happiness that accompanies the high.
 But often the user’s reality is unpleasant and cocaine provides an escape from that reality into a world without cares, worries or problems.
 The ability to escape reality to a world without pain, anxiety or fear is a powerful attraction.
 It is easy to see why users choose to spend more and more time in the high state, avoiding their reality whenever possible.

 Because cocaine works quickly and wears off quickly, the feelings of happiness are fleeting.
 This makes the user want to use cocaine again, resulting in a “binge and crash” pattern.
 The human brain is remarkably adaptable.
 The more cocaine a user ingests, the more the brain adapts to the increased dopamine.
 This adaptation requires the user to increase their cocaine intake over time to maintain their high, which can lead to addiction.